 At very high frequencies, the so-called 'skin effect' increases the apparent resistance of the inductor.
 The skin effect is where the electrons tend to want to occupy the outer section of the wire and are not evenly spread through the conductor.
 This gets progressively worse as the frequency increases.
 Likewise, the dielectric absorption of capacitors reduces their efficiency and lowers the overall Q. We shall not investigate these effects further, since they are unrelated to audio frequencies generally, and especially to opamps.

 A quick word about Q. In both cases above, resonance is at 159Hz.
-The reactance of either the inductor (Xl) or capacitor (Xc) at this frequency is 100 ohms, so with a 1k series resistance (parallel resonance) or 10 ohm shunt resistance (for series resonance), the circuit Q will be 10.
+The reactance of both the inductor (Xl) or capacitor (Xc) at this frequency is 100 ohms, so with a 1k series resistance (parallel resonance) or 10 ohm series resistance (series resonance), the circuit Q will be 10.
+Resonance is defined as that frequency where the capacitive and inductive reactances are equal.
 The reactance can be calculated from ....

 This basic understanding of the ratios is essential in the design of bandpass and band stop filters, and is also very much a part of the design process for passive loudspeaker crossover networks.
 The latter have absolutely nothing to do with opamps, but I just thought I'd mention it .